jianzhnie/ProteinTransformer/README.md

 ## Installation

-The sources for AutoTabular can be downloaded from the `Github repo`.
+The sources for Deepfold can be downloaded from the `Github repo`.

 You can either clone the public repository: